Frequently Asked Questions

 - Can I still buy a paper ticket from the bus driver?

-You can now use Opal to travel on all bus services in Sydney, Newcastle, the Blue Mountains, Central Coast, the Hunter, Illawarra and Southern Highlands.
-Currently you can also buy a paper ticket on all bus services, except on PrePay Only services.
+You can now use Opal to travel on all bus services in Sydney, the Blue Mountains, Central Coast, the Hunter, Illawarra and Southern Highlands.
+You can also buy an Opal single bus ticket on bus services, except on PrePay Only services.

 - On buses, how does the system know where I’ve travelled and how is my bus fare calculated?